 Orgain, which was founded in 2009 by a doctor and cancer survivor, is one of the OGs of plant-based protein powder.
 While the company does make whey options, it has an extensive line of plant-based protein powders.
 There are a bunch of different flavors, like chocolate peanut butter, creamy chocolate fudge, vanilla bean, and cookies and cream, plus targeted formulas like the higher-protein Sport line and the zero sugar keto option.

-Over the past few weeks, our expert tester, Nicole Davis (who is a GGR editor and certified personal trainer) swapped her preferred whey protein for the Vanilla Bean plant-based version.
+Over the past four weeks, our expert tester, Nicole Davis (who is a GGR senior editor and certified personal trainer) swapped her preferred whey protein for the Vanilla Bean plant-based version.
 In this Orgain Protein Powder review, we’ll highlight her experience and give you some background on the product and the brand to help you decide if you want to try it for yourself.

 Medical disclaimer: This article is intended for educational and informational purposes only.
 It is not intended as a substitute for medical advice.
 For health advice, contact a licensed healthcare provider.
 GGR also recommends choosing a product that has been third-party tested for quality.

 We Are Protein Powder Connoisseurs

 At Garage Gym Reviews, we are a team of fitness freaks—and we use that term in the most loving way possible.
 Not only do we make working out a part of our lifestyle, but our testers are certified personal trainers, CrossFit-L1 trainers, and nutrition coaches.
 In between testing every single piece of exercise equipment that we can get our hands on, we’ve tasted a LOT of protein powders and most of us regularly incorporate protein into our day.
 Nicole, who tested this particular product, drinks a whey protein shake almost every day, so she knows a thing or two about taste and solubility.

 - USDA organic, non-GMO, dairy-free, kosher, and no artificial ingredients